 With 20 years’ experience and a global network of project partners, we work with our clients to deliver high quality solutions that ensure immediate, positive impact on the world’s natural capital.

 For clients looking for projects customised to their specific business goals and interests, Project Catalyst offers the solution.
-From scaling up projects to specific supply chain or operational locations, to expanding project activities to align with particular business interests, the Project Catalyst approach enables you to demonstrate action and impact for your business through tailored project development.
+From scaling up projects to specific supply chain or operational locations, to expanding project activities to align with particular business interests, you can be certain the Project Catalyst approach will deliver immediate climate impact and value to your business.

 There are a number of ways in which Project Catalyst can be used to enhance the value of your climate action programme by customising a project to your specific business interests: